jnmaldonado21/RockyBuild/README.md

 **Recount before you buy.** The spare count is a snapshot.
 As the crew cuts, they use up spare wood, but the count on file doesn't change.
 The leadership page and the daily email warn you when sign-offs have happened since the last count.

 The "8' studs" at most stores are precut to 92 5/8", which is too short for the 96" pieces.
 Buy true 96" boards, and count any precut studs in the pile at 92 5/8".
 There's a quick-add button for that.

+### First-run tour

+The first time someone opens the crew page on a device, a short tour explains the app in 10 slides, organized as **Tackle** (claim a task and cut it), **Track** (update as you go), and **Complete** (sign off with a photo).
+Each slide shows a copy of the actual button or screen it describes.

+- **Getting around:** people can move through it with Next and Back, the dots, swiping on a phone, or the arrow keys.
+- **Skipping:** anyone can skip it.
+- **Finishing:** the last slide opens sign-in if they haven't joined yet.
+- **Replaying:** **How to use TTC** at the top of the page replays it anytime.
+- **The saw-station sign:** scanning that sign opens the safety check-in instead of the tour.

+The app name comes from `appName` and `appShort`, which default to "Tackle, Track, Complete" and "TTC".
+To change them, add either one to `config.js`.

 ### Crew sign-in